Compliance & Audit

 How to know if it's federal:

-• Check the grant agreement for a CFDA number
+• Check the grant agreement for an Assistance Listing number (ALN)

 • Look for federal terms and conditions